 \section{Introduction}

-Many real world scenarios involve multiple agents interacting and affecting a common environment, such as autonomous driving \cite{Shai2016MARLAD}, sensor networks \cite{Vinyals2011Sensor}, robotics \cite{Kober2013Robotics}, and game playing \cite{Silver2017Go,Brown2019superhuman}.
-These problems can be solved by Multi-Agent Reinforcement Learning (MARL), where agents employ reinforcement learning (RL) techniques to develop either cooperative, competitive or mixed of cooperative and competitive behaviours.
-As agents are often distributed in the environment, nowadays partial observability becomes an essential assumption in MARL \cite{Oliehoek2016POMDP,Lowe2017MADDPG,Foerster2018COMA}, in which agents have only access to their local observations rather than the state of the environment.
-Moreover, MARL suffers more from non-stationary issue \cite{Papoudakis2019NonS}, since each agent not only faces with a changeable environment, but also can be influenced by the changing and adapting policies of other agents.
-Nevertheless, agents can communicate their information such as observations, intentions or experience to stabilize learning.
-With communication, agents will have a better understanding of the environment (or the other agents), and are therefore able to coordinate their behaviours \cite{Papoudakis2019NonS,Mohamed2019LearningComm}.
+Many real-world scenarios, such as autonomous driving \cite{Shai2016MARLAD}, sensor networks \cite{Vinyals2011Sensor}, robotics \cite{Kober2013Robotics} and game-playing \cite{Silver2017Go,Brown2019superhuman}, can be modeled as multi-agent systems.
+Such multi-agent systems can be designed and developed using multi-agent reinforcement learning (MARL) techniques to learn the behavior of individual agents, which can be cooperative, competitive, or a mixture of them.
+As agents are often distributed in the environment where they only have access to their local observations rather than the complete state of the environment, partial observability becomes an essential assumption in MARL \cite{Oliehoek2016POMDP,Lowe2017MADDPG,Foerster2018COMA}.
+Moreover, MARL suffers from the non-stationary issue \cite{Papoudakis2019NonS}, since each agent faces a dynamic environment that can be influenced by the changing and adapting policies of other agents.
+Communication has been viewed as a vital means to tackle the problems of partial observability and non-stationary in MARL.
+Agents can communicate individual information, e.g., observations, intentions, experiences, or derived features, to have a broader view of the environment, which in turn allows them to make well-informed decisions \cite{Papoudakis2019NonS,Mohamed2019LearningComm}.